efenatuyo/bloxflip-crash/console-based/README.md

-# bloxflip-crash
+# Bloxflip Crash Predictor

-First machine learning bloxflip predictor
+A machine learning tool for predicting the outcome of rounds in the game Bloxflip.

 ## Prerequisites